ayhanyigid/kerkenes-router/README.md

 #### web.config example

-Below is an example of an working `web.config` file used by simple-php-router.
+Below is an example of an working `web.config` file used by kerkenes-php-router.

 Simply create a new `web.config` file in your projects `public` directory and paste the contents below in your newly created file.
 This will redirect all requests to your `index.php` file (see Configuration section below).
 If the `web.config` file already exists, add the `<rewrite>` section inside the `<system.webServer>` branch.